Capocaccia/carterCapo/_posts/cypressMsw.md

 }
 ```

 This pattern requires additional configuration and is another configuration item you can forget when running your tests locally or in CI.
 If the application is not initialized with this ENV var in place it will cause unexpected behavior in your tests.
-A way to avoid this problem is for your tests to start the mock server itself.
+A way to avoid this problem is for your tests to start MSW itself.

 ## Using Cypress Events

-By leveraging the Cypress events API, we can start our mock server using an async method.
-Using Async/Await here ensures our server is running before our tests execute.
+By leveraging the Cypress events API, we can start MSW using an async method.
+Using Async/Await here ensures MSW is running before our tests execute.

 ```javascript
 //cypress/support/index.js